-Electric cars are some of fastest-selling used vehicles in the U.S.
+Electric cars are some of fastest-moving used vehicles in the U.S. (updated)

 Not every car buyer can afford a brand-new vehicle, which often makes gently used vehicles an appealing alternative.

-But while cars that plug in take only a small share of new-vehicle purchases today—about 1 percent—they're apparently very popular once they're used.
+But while cars that plug in take only a small share of new-vehicle purchases today—about 1 percent—they apparently move quite fast off dealer lots once they're used.

-In fact, electric and plug-in cars dominate the top 10 fastest-selling used vehicles.
+In fact, electric and plug-in cars dominate the top 10 fastest-moving used vehicles.

 DON'T MISS: Deal of the year?
 Used Fiat 500e electric cars at $6,500?